h34tsink/Conversation-Health-Toolkit/README.md

 - **Team Meetings**: Navigate disagreements and build consensus
 - **Personal Growth**: Develop better conversation and conflict resolution skills
 - **Content Creation**: Write with more authentic, engaging voice
+- **Psychological Matching**: Create AI personalities that adapt to individual cognitive styles

 ## 🛠️ How to Use

 ### For LLM Integration

 1. Copy the content from `comprehensive_llm_prompt.md`
+2. Adjust the OCEAN personality values (1-5 scale) for desired AI traits
-2. Paste into your AI assistant's system prompt or context
+3. Paste into your AI assistant's system prompt or context
-3. The AI will automatically apply writing and conversation health principles
+4. The AI will automatically apply writing, conversation health, and personality principles

 ### For Personal AI Configuration

 1. Open `ai_personality_template.md`
 2. Fill in the variables at the top with your information
+3. Set your OCEAN personality scores to match your preferences
-3. Customize the behavior modules for your needs
+4. Customize the behavior modules for your needs
-4. Use the generated prompt with any AI assistant
+5. Use the generated prompt with any AI assistant

 ### For Manual Application